 Know Your Hardiness Zone

-What is my Planting Zone?
+What Is My Planting Zone?

 Keep in mind that hardiness zones are guidelines for good organic gardening practice.
 Your gardening space may have a microclimate that’s a little warmer, drier, cooler or wetter than the zone map says.
 The maps are based on averages, and if you’ve watched the weather for a while, you know that there are seasons of extreme weather patterns.
 In addition to purchasing the right plant for the right place, you can also take extra care to protect the plants in your garden.
 Make sure plants have well-draining soil by adding organic compost to the planting bed.
 Protect plants from extreme cold with a blanket of mulch.

-Zone 9 includes the Western coastline, parts of South Texas, the Gulf Coast and parts of Florida.
+Zone 9 includes the Western coastline, parts of Alaska, parts of South Texas, the Gulf Coast and parts of Florida.
 Frosts are uncommon in these areas.
 Average minimum temperature is 20 to 30 degrees Fahrenheit.
 Zone 9 gardeners’ growing season is nearly all year-round.
 Tropical plants that are treated as annuals in the rest of the country grow like perennials in zone 9.

 Zone 10.
 South Florida, Southern Coastal California, and Western Arizona rarely see temperatures below 30 degrees Fahrenheit.
 Gardening is a year-round activity in zone 10.
-Managing high humidity near the coast, and extreme temperatures in desert areas are challenges for zone 10 gardeners.
+Managing high humidity near the coast and extreme temperatures in desert areas are challenges for zone 10 gardeners.

 Knowing your garden's grow zone helps you choose the right plants for your garden.
 Another valuable piece of gardening information is your area’s average date of last frost in spring and average date of first frost in fall.
 These dates will help you plan spring and fall vegetable gardens.
 Find out your region's average date of last frost in spring and first frost in fall in this frost date calendar.